artainmo/machine-learning/README.md

 Can be used for both classification(choose a label) or regression(choose a quantity).

 They consist of multiple node layers:
- - First layer takes parameter inputs, is also called input layer
+ - First layer takes parameter inputs, is also called input layer.
- - Last layer makes predictions, also called output layer
+ - Last layer makes predictions, also called output layer.
  - Layers in between called deep layers are optional.
 Once deep layers are introduced the data becomes non-linearly separable and the name "deep learning" can be used.

-An AI will:
+The input and deep layers all contain one weight per node besides one node per layer containing a bias ([visualize](#math-implementation)).
+Those weights/biases are constant values forming the mathematical function behind the neural-network making the predictions.
+Weights are multiplied with input values and thus relative to them while biases are not.

+A supervised neural network (NN) will:
-- Predict: Make a prediction based on input, weights and biases, in NN this process is called forward propagation
+- Predict: Make a prediction based on input, weights and biases, in NN this process is called forward propagation.
-- Evaluate: Evaluate prediction compared to expected output, calculate total error by using cost function
+- Evaluate: Evaluate prediction compared to expected output, calculate total error by using cost function.
-- Adapt: Change weights and biases of neural network to limit the total error, in NN this process is called back propagation
+- Adapt: Change weights and biases to limit the total error, in NN this process is called back propagation.

 ## Neural Network Parameters

 ### Layers & Nodes

 Contains at least an input layer and output layer.
-Deep layers sit in between.
+Deep/hidden layers sit in between.
 Each layer contains a certain amount of nodes.

 If the data is linearly separable, you do not need any deep layers.
-Deep layers allow for non-linearity like polynomials would, when polynomials get too complicated neural networks come in.
+Deep layers allow for non-linearity like polynomials would.
+When polynomials get too complicated neural networks come in.
 One layer is similar to [linear](https://github.com/artainmo/ft_linear_regression)/[logistic](https://github.com/artainmo/dslr) regression without polynomials.

 In general one hidden layer is sufficient for the majority of problems.

-More deep layers increase the complexity of the neural net which increases computational cost and slows down convergence, but they can improve precision, sometimes too much whereby they create overfitting if data is scarce.
+More deep layers increase the complexity of the NN which increases computational cost and slows down convergence, but they can improve precision, sometimes too much whereby they create overfitting if data is scarce.

-For the number of nodes per layer a pyramid structure is used, whereby the number of nodes is highest at input each following deep layer is lower than the prior one and lowest at ouptut.
+For the number of nodes per layer the convention is to use a pyramid structure, whereby the number of nodes is highest at input and each following deep layer is lower than the prior one thus lowest at ouptut.
 This is a proven node structure to use based on emperical studies, but the question stays open for debate.

 ### Gradient descend

+Gradient descend is an optimization algorithm used by NN to find the minimum of a cost function.
+The cost function describes the NN's error rate and thus the global minima of this function is the goal for minimal errors and thus best NN performace.<br>
-Gradient descend in NN uses derivatives or slope of cost function to find the global minima in cost function to minimize the cost by going in opposite direction of gradient.
-Neural Networks uses partial derivatives for each weight and bias to minimize the error.
+Gradient descend uses derivatives to find the slope of the cost function.
+In a NN each weight and bias has own partial derivative, together those are called the gradient.
+To find the global minima in cost function we go in opposite direction of gradient by substracting each weight/bias with own partial derivative.

 #### Stochastic: